top of page

 Maybe dads are good in different ways.

-Maybe sometimes it depends on what space they’re given, or what they know how to give.
+Maybe sometimes it depends on what space they’re given, who they parent with or how they know what to give?

 I don’t remember my dad coming to many of my games.
-I remember my mom in the bleachers.
+I remember looking up and always seeing my mom in the bleachers.

 But I remember other things.